scalameta/coc-metals/readme.md

 ![Build Import](https://i.imgur.com/1EyQPTC.png)

 - "Not now" disables this prompt for 2 minutes.
-- "Don't show again" disables this prompt forever, use rm -rf .metals/ to re-enable the prompt.
+- "Don't show again" disables this prompt indefinitely.
+If you'd like to get this choice again, execute the `metals.reset-choice` command which will interactively allow you to reset choices that you've made for various things.
 - Use tail -f .metals/metals.log to watch the build import progress.
 - Behind the scenes, Metals uses Bloop to import sbt builds, but you don't need Bloop installed on your machine to run this step.